lllyasviel/stable-diffusion-webui-forge/README.md

 # Stable Diffusion Web UI Forge

-Stable Diffusion Web UI Forge is a platform on top of [Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) to make development easier, optimize resource management, and speed up inference.
+Stable Diffusion Web UI Forge is a platform on top of [Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) and [Gradio](https://www.gradio.app/) to make development easier, optimize resource management, and speed up inference.

 The name "Forge" is inspired from "Minecraft Forge".
 This project is aimed at becoming SD WebUI's Forge.